CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 Retargetable C Compiler, A: Design and Implementation.
 Hanson & Fraser.
 1995.
 =============================================================================
 Describes a production C compiler.
-Detailed dsecription of the actual compiler code.
+Contains detailed walkthrough of the actual compiler code.

 Weak on theoretical aspects, and limited by features of the compiler being described.
 The compiler implementation is a single pass code generator, hence its optimizing capabilities are limited.